kaimashimo/kaimashimo.github.io/docs/pages/portfolio.md

 layout: default
 ---

-Here is a sample of my publicly available work that I've done.
+Here is a sample of some of the work that I've done.

 ## Analytics for WooliesX with Twitter